Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Preliminary

 \textbf{Definition 5} (Intersection queue length).
 The queue length of each intersection is defined as the total queue length of the incoming lanes of the intersection, denoted by

 in which $q(l)$ represents the queue length of lane $l$.

-\textbf{Definition 6} (Phase duration).
-The minimum duration for each phase is denoted by $t_{duration}$.
-It can also represent the minimal action interval of RL-based models.
+\textbf{Definition 6} (Action duration).
+The action duration of our TSC models is denoted by $t_{duration}$.
+It can also represent the minimum duration of each phase.

-\textbf{Problem} (Multi-intersection traffic signal control).
-Each intersection is controlled by one RL agent.
-Every $t_{duration}$, agent $i$ views the environment as its observation $o_i^t$ and takes the action $a_i^t$ to control the signal of intersection $i$.
-The goal of the agent $i$ is to take an optimal action $a_i^t$ (i.e. which phase to set) to maximize its cumulative reward $r$.
+\textbf{Problem} (Multi-intersection TSC).
+We consider multi-intersection TSC, in which each intersection is controlled by one RL agent.
+Every $t_{duration}$, agent $i$ views the environment as its observation $o_i^t$, takes the action $a_i^t$ to control the signal of intersection $i$, and obtains reward $r_i^t$.
+Each agent can learn a control policy by interacting with the environment.
+The goal of all the agents is to learn an optimal policy (i.e. which phase to actuate) to maximize their cumulative reward, denoted as:

+where $n$ is the number of RL agents and $T$ is the timestep.
+The well-trained RL agents will be evaluated with multiple real-world datasets.